Yeh Rishta Kya Kehlata Hai Spoiler: Re-entry & New Alliance To Bring Kartik & Naira Closer!

 Reason For Vaishnavi’s Replacement

-According to the entertainment portal's report, the reason for replacement is said to be that the makers wanted to give the character a ‘bigger storyline and wanted to someone to fit the part better'.
+According to the entertainment portal's report, the reason for replacement is that the makers wanted to give the character a ‘bigger storyline and wanted to someone to fit the part better'.

 Kasam Tere Pyaar Ki: Sharad Malhotra & Kratika Sengar Share Pictures From Last Day On Sets!